AndreeaLupu2000/quic-go/README.md

-# QUIC-GO with H-QUIC and XSE-QUIC Extension
+# QUIC-GO with XADS-QUIC Extension

 > :warning: Experimental!

-This repository contains a modified version of [quic-go](https://github.com/lucas-clemente/quic-go).
+This repository contains a modified version of [quic-go](https://github.com/quic-go/quic-go).

 ## Security
 Due to lack of security measures, this implementation is intended for research purposes only and should not be deployed on the internet.

 ## Changes to original QUIC-GO
-- client migration
-  - tbd: address validation with path challenge
-- server migration
-  - tbd: address validation with path challenge
-- change udp socket during live session
-- options to set initial, minimum and maximum congestion window
-- additional qlog events
-  - path updates (connection migration)
-- H-QUIC extension
-  - store and restore session
-  - use non-transparent encryption-breaking proxies
-- XSE-QUIC extension
-  - additional encryption QUIC stream content
+- XADS-QUIC extension: additional TLS encryption of QUIC stream content

-  - additional qlog events
-    - received XSE records (TLS records)
+## Requirements
+- Go 1.20 (1.21 not yet supported)

 ## Guides